 Use fans and air conditioning, cool drinks, and icy compresses to keep cool.
 Wear layers of lightweight clothing that are easy to remove.
-It’s important to note that although you have a relapse that is heat-related, hot temperatures do not cause the disease to progress more quickly.
+A cooling vest can also help.

-Sunlight triggers the production of vitamin D in your body but can also lead to heat intolerance-induced relapses.
-Fortified milk, orange juice, and breakfast cereals can give you a healthy dose of vitamin D. Cod liver oil, swordfish, salmon, tuna, and eggs are also natural food sources of vitamin D.
+Sunlight triggers the production of vitamin D in your body, but sun exposure can also lead to heat-induced relapses.
+Less risky sources of vitamin D may include fortified milk, orange juice, and certain breakfast cereals.
+Cod liver oil, swordfish, salmon, tuna, and eggs are also natural food sources of vitamin D.

 MS is an unpredictable disease that acts differently in each person.
 To help you live with your symptoms today and in the future, arm yourself with a solid support system of medical professionals, friends, and family.
 Also, follow the treatment plan that your doctor creates for you.
 Appropriate treatment can minimize relapses and help you live each day to the fullest.